 - Throwing stones into the sea is not good as it disturbs the sea and is believed to cause storms

-These common superstitions are basically the result of man’s desire to have a safe journey and return back home.
-It is accepting the presence of certain forces that are beyond our control.
+These common superstitions at sea are basically the result of man’s desire to have a safe journey and return back home.
+It is also perhaps accepting the presence of certain forces that are beyond our control.